Style & Makeup

-Our Investment banking friend spells it out very matter-of-fact: applying make-up is the equivalent of men shaving or having well-cared for beards.
+Our Investment banking friend spells it out very matter-of-fact: applying make-up for work calls is the equivalent of men shaving or having well-cared-for beards.
 A fresh-face conveys a polished look which can speak wonders about you and make you more engaging to others.
 A natural-looking complexion, some mascara, a lipstick (better than gloss), and some fresh colour on the cheek will go a long way.

 A CLEAN FRESH FACE:

-That’s why a high-performance concealer for tired eyes and skin blemishes is a must: Code8’sSeamless Cover perfecting concealer provides high coverage and pigments without drying out the skin and perfectly complements natural looking skin.
-UseRadiate BB cream for smoother imperfections and a natural-looking hydrated skin orDay to Night foundation for higher coverage which gives your skin a second skin demi-matte finish.
+That’s why a high-performance concealer for tired eyes and skin blemishes is a must: Code8’sSeamless Cover perfecting concealer provides high coverage and pigments without drying out the skin and blends perfectly for natural looking skin.
+UseRadiate BB cream to smooth imperfections and achieve natural-looking, hydrated skin orDay to Night foundation for higher coverage which gives your skin a second skin demi-matte finish.